SagnikBiswasDL/Embedded-Systems-with-Arduino/README.md

 # Embedded Systems Projects with Arduino

 This repository contains projects I developed during my internship, focusing on creating real-world systems using Arduino.
-These projects demonstrate how sensors, motors, and displays can work together to perform tasks like controlling devices or collecting and displaying information.
+These projects demonstrate how sensors, motors, and displays can work together to perform tasks like controlling devices, collecting, and displaying information, or automating tasks like plotting.

 ## Project Overview